Binangonan: History

-Spanish period
+Spanish colonial era

 Binangonan was initially a visita of the pueblo (town) of Moron, until it was separated and became an independent parish in 1621 through the initiatives of Franciscan missionaries.
 The town was established in 1737 and conquered by the Spaniards in 1763.
-Originally, it was organized under the province of La Laguna, until it was transferred to the newly established Distrito de Morong on 23 February 1853.
+Originally, it was organized under the province of La Laguna, until it was transferred to the newly established Distrito de Morong on February 23, 1853.
 The Santa Ursula Parish Church dates from this time, built from 1792 to 1800.

-American period
+American colonial era

 Binangonan became a town in 1900 during the American colonial period.
 On June 11, 1901, it was incorporated into the newly established Province of Rizal, after being part of the District of Morong.
 In the same year, Don Jose Ynares y Granados was appointed Presidente or municipal executive.
 He won the first municipal election held in 1902.
 With help from the Americans, Ynares made remarkable improvements in the town.

 On October 12, 1903, by virtue of Act No. 942, it was annexed to the town Morong alongside Baras and Cardona.
 However, the act was amended by virtue of Act No. 984 on November 6, 1903, wherein Binangonan regained its independent status by separating from Morong and gaining Angono from Taytay.